pariosur/codespaces-nextjs/README.md

-# GitHub Codespaces ♥️ Next.js
+# ⚡︎ Code Snippets for Metal Blog ⚡︎

 To run this application: